STRUCTURE, OCCURRENCE AND BIOLOGY

 The reverse process of hydrolysis of S-palmitoylated proteins occurs readily and is catalysed by thioesterases (in contrast to the irreversible N-myristoylation).
 Three such deacylases have been characterized to date, designated LYPLA1 (acyl protein thioesterase 1, APT1), LYPLA2 and PPT1 (protein-palmitoyl thioesterase 1)), each with specificities for particular classes of protein conjugates.
 Thus, most proteolipids of this type undergo cycles of acylation-deacylation, with a half-life that is much shorter than that of the peptide per se.
 This permits proteins to shuttle between membranes and other cellular compartments, for example between the plasma membrane and Golgi in both directions.
 The activities of synthetic and hydrolytic enzymes are regulated dynamically by extracellular stimuli, like phosphorylation, and the level of palmitoylation is determined by a finely tuned balance between the activities of these enzymes in specific cellular locations.
 This is the regulatory mechanism that controls the activities of the relevant proteins.
 Glycoproteins of viral membrane are exceptions in that they are palmitoylated at or near the cytoplasmic face and then remain palmitoylated.

 Although many S-acylated proteins are known to be present in plants, their study lags behind that in animal tissues.
-However, Ca2+ signalling, movement of potassium ions, and stress signalling are amongst the various reported functions.
+However, fertility Ca2+ signalling, movement of potassium ions, and stress signalling are amongst the various reported functions.